23ccozad/23ccozad/README.md

 ## Hi there, I'm Connor! 👋

-#### I'm a recent graduate with a degree in data science from the College of Charleston
+#### I'm a Meteorologist Developer with Lynker, supporting NOAA/NWS/NCEP/WPC

 Check out some of my favorite projects and experiences below!